 Oksana & Max from Drink Tea & Travel

-Related Reading: Best Places To Travel in the US in October
+Related Reading: Best Places to Travel in February For Romance

 Boise, Idaho is a fantastic under the radar destination for families looking to get outside and explore.